michalharakal/a2a-4k/README.md

 The project is currently very much WIP and looking for contributors.

+We have examples uing Arc (https://eclipse.dev/lmos/arc2) and Langchain4j.

 ## Usage Examples

 Don't forget to check out the Langchain4j and Arc examples [here](https://github.com/a2a-4k/a2a-4k/tree/main/examples/src/jvmMain/kotlin).